 Director / Piano

-A native of Taiwan, Ms. Chuang earned her Bachelor of Fine Arts from National Institute of the Arts in Taiwan (later renamed the Taipei National University of the Arts).
-She came to the United States in 1996 pursuing a Master of Music degree in Piano Performance at College-Conservatory of Music, University of Cincinnati with full scholarship under Mr Frank Weinstock.
+Carol Chuang has enjoyed a lustrous career as an accomplished pianist, a widely-recognized piano pedagogue, and one of the most successful classical music entrepreneurs of Northern California.
+A native of Taiwan, she earned her Bachelor of Fine Arts degree from the National Institute of the Arts in Taiwan (later renamed Taipei National University of the Arts).
+Ms. Chuang came to the United States in 1996 pursuing a Master of Music degree in Piano Performance with full scholarship at College-Conservatory of Music, University of Cincinnati.

 Currently, Ms. Chuang is the president and Executive Director of the Paciﬁc Institute of Music in Folsom, California.
 As a pianist, she has performed regularly with her colleagues in piano trio, piano duo across Northern California.
 Ms Chuang is a frequent guest artist at such established chamber music festivals and concert series as: Crocker Art Museum Concert Series, Westminster Presbyterian Church “Music At Noon” Concert Series, MTAC State Convention and Folsom Lake College Harris Center for the Arts to name a few.